25nt16/move-in-packing-priority/README.md

     G --> H[Display final ranked order]
     G --> I[Display step-by-step simulation]
 ```

-## Conditions
-- each input line must contain exactly 4 values:
-  label, weight, fragility, priority
-- weight must be a non-negative number
-- fragility must be an integer from 1 to 5
-- priority must be an integer from 1 to 5
-- the app checks these rules and gives a clear error message if the input is invalid

 ## Testing

 I tested the app with different inputs: